 UCLA Law Review welcomes submissions from eligible UCLA School of Law students who are not current members of the Law Review.
 In addition to the possibility of being published, non-member student authors may receive an offer of Law Review membership.
 If a Comment is slated before October 1 of the student's 3L year for print-journal publication, the Board of Editors may extend an offer of membership with the publication offer.
 The membership offer is contingent on meeting the production demands of the Law Review.
 All Law Review members, including students receiving membership offers through this publication option, are required to fulfill all staff responsibilities, with adjustments available under the discretion of the Board of Editors.
 Publishing with the UCLA Law Review, however, does not require accepting an offer of membership.

 What does Law Review membership entail?

 Membership on the Law Review requires a two-year time commitment.
 The primary responsibility of first-year staff members is to cite check footnotes.
 This involves verifying that sources accurately support the author’s stated proposition, as well as editing footnotes for grammar, style, and proper Bluebook form.
-During their first year on Law Review, members are also required to write a Comment of between twenty-five and seventy pages.
-This is done throughout the second year of law school.
+Members are also required to write a Comment that can be fulfilled in their second or third year of law school.
 Members write their Comments with the support of a faculty advisor and receive course credit (3 units) for their work.
 The subject matter of the Comment is open; students may write about any area of the law that they find particularly compelling.
 Comment writing gives students a chance to get published in either UCLA Law Review or other legal journals.